nurul3101/docs-1/docs/lib/datastore/fragments/ios/auth-model.md

   `Amazon Cognito User Pool`
 ```

-Once you have updated the schema and selected Cognito User Pool as the authorization type, run `amplify push`
+Once you are done, run `amplify push`

 ## Configuration

-`amplifyconfiguration.json` will have section under "awsAPIPlugins" and "awsCoognitoAuthPlugin" with the API and Auth configurations
+Upon successfully running `amplify push` per the last step, `amplifyconfiguration.json` will have a section under "awsAPIPlugins" and "awsCoognitoAuthPlugin" with the corresponding API and Auth configurations.
+Your amplifyconfiguration.json may look like this:

 ```json
 {
     "api": {